 Component Identification

-After this identification effort is complete, Lifecycle assigns components a match state.
-These match states can trigger policy violations and clue you into potentially risky components.
+After the identification effort is complete, the Lifecycle assigns components a match state.
+These match states trigger policy violations and clue into potentially risky components.

 Match States